jakepaton/cx-interview-questions/shopping_basket/readme.md

 * a catalogue (_dict[str, float]_ representing products and their prices)
 * a collection of offers (_list[Offer]_ where Offer is implemented in offer.py)

-There are two subclasses of Offer avaiable: Discount (for percentage discounts) or BuyXGetYFree (e.g. buy 1 get 1 free)
+There are two subclasses of Offer available: Discount (for percentage discounts) or BuyXGetYFree (e.g. buy 1 get 1 free)

 ## Requirements